Chibbluffy/bym-refitted-beginner-guide/README.md

 ### Attacking
 - Build a catapult!
 You can repeatedly send 10,000 twigs/pebbles to knock down towers
 - Flinging putty in the catapult buffs your monsters.
-Lower amounts of putty give more armor.
-Higher ammounts of putty give more speed.
+Higher amounts of putty give more armor and more speed.
+  - The wording for armor is misleading.
+10,000 putty will give 20% speed and 20% damage mitigation.
+They still take 80% damage, it is not 80% damage blocked.
 - Upgrade your flinger for a larger range around your main base, up to 10 hexes away.
 - Your main yard has up to a 10 tile fling radius.
 If you want to attack further, you must use your outposts.
 You can build housings and flingers on your outposts.
 Outposts have a max range of 4 hexes.
 - You can also move your main base location for 30 million of every resource onto an outpost you already own.

 ### Defense
-- The best monsters to put in a bunker are Eyeras and Daves with rockets
+- In my opinion, The best monsters to put in a bunker are Eyeras and Daves with rockets
+- Level 1 bunker I usually put 3 Daves, 1 Eyera
+- Level 4 bunker I usually put 3 Daves, 3 Eyera
+- If facing the event wild monster waves, you might want to replace these with Octo-oozes or a large number of other monsters, because at later waves, they are completely immune for 30 seconds.
+So having a large number of monsters to delay them will be ideal.

 ### Outposts
 - Each outpost gives 2 million max storage capacity for each resource.